-- 2. The VCU118 bootrom assumes that the Linux binary to load into memory will be located on sector 34 of the SDCard.
-Change the default partition alignment to l so you can write to sector 34.
-Do this with the l command. - 3.
-Create the new GPT with o.
-Click yes on all the prompts. - 4.
+- 2. Create the new GPT with o.
+Click yes on all the prompts. - 3.
+The VCU118 bootrom assumes that the Linux binary to load into memory will be located on sector 34 of the SDCard.
+Change the default partition alignment to I so you can write to sector 34.
+Do this with the l command from the expert menu (opened with 'x', closed with 'm'). - 4.
 Create a 512MiB partition to store the Linux binary (this can be smaller but it must be larger than the size of the Linux binary).
-Use n and select sector 34, with size +1048576 (corresponding to 512MiB).
+Use n, partion number 1 and select sector 34, with size +1048576 (corresponding to 512MiB).
 For the type, search for the apfs type and use the hex number given. - 5.
 Create a second partition to store any other files with the rest of the SDCard.
-Use n and use the defaults for starting sector and overall size (expand the 2nd partition to the rest of the SDCard space).
+Use n and use the defaults for partition number, starting sector and overall size (expand the 2nd partition to the rest of the SDCard space).
 For the type, search for the hfs and use the hex number given. - 6.
 Write the changes using w. - 7.
 Setup the filesystem on the 2nd partition.
 Note that the /dev/sdc2 points to the 2nd partition.
 Use the following command: